pfrazee/json-lz/README.md

 Very rarely!
 The only time you should include it is if the misinterpretation (or non-interpretation) of a field would create a major issue.
 In most cases, partial support of an object's vocabs will not create issues, so you should leave the vocab as unrequired.

 Required vocabs are a way to say "hide this object if you don't understand this vocab fully."
 Use it selectively.

-This path-language is intended to be so simple that an implementation can be written in less than twenty lines of code.